department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/analytics/analytics-to-track.md

 To confirm:

-- Given that the URL of the page is **not** changing, am I correct in assuming we don't need to do anything to continue to track how many logged-in users visit My VA?
+- Given that the URL of the page is **not** changing, am I correct in assuming we don't need to do anything to continue to track the following:
+  - How many logged-in users visit My VA
+  - Searches initiated from this page
+  - Foresee survey scores

 ## Dashboard creation